What is debt? It’s money that you owe and are expected to pay back.

 With the exception of a no-annual-fee credit card that you pay off in full and on time every month (thereby avoiding paying any interest on the purchases you charge to your card), debt typically isn’t free.
 You’ll be charged interest and probably a variety of fees as well.
 In effect, you’re paying for the opportunity to spend money you might not have.

 The decision to take on debt should be weighed carefully even if the debt is for a productive reason.
-Don’t borrow unless you have a clear plan for repayment.
+When possible, try not to borrow unless you have a clear plan for repayment.

 If your debt keeps you awake at night, you may have more than you can handle.
-That’s a sign that you should pay down some or all of it before you borrow more.
+That’s a sign that you should make an effort to pay down some or all of it before you borrow more.